 Main Activities in the Week-long Celebration

 The week-long campaign usually involves various activities that are maintained yearly.
-There are trainings on the preparation of nutrition food, educational program informing people how to eat properly, lecturing mothers about how they can maintain themselves healthier for their children, nutritional road shows, and seminars.
+There are pieces of training on the preparation of nutrition food, educational programs informing people on how to eat properly, lecturing mothers about how they can maintain themselves healthier for their children, nutritional roadshows, and seminars.
 More often than not, organizations and groups involved in the celebration distribute Nutrition Week kits filled with resources and information that can help people maintain themselves healthy through eating.

 Other Prime Activities

 Other activities, aside from promoting healthier foods, are also conducted during the celebration of the National Nutrition Week.
 One is the awareness campaign on bad foods such as sugary drinks and junk foods.
 There are also activities like poster competitions, cooking contests, counseling for diet, measuring nutrition metrics such as weight, height, and the BMI, lecture on disease preventions, and many more.
 All these activities are included in the celebration of the week and they all aim to make people aware about the goodness of maintaining themselves healthy so that they can live longer and better contribute to the productivity of the economy.